pymeasure/pymeasure/docs/tutorial/graphical.rst

             self.manager.queue(experiment)

-This adds the sequencer underneath the the input panel.
+This adds the sequencer underneath the input panel.

 .. image:: pymeasure-sequencer.png
     :alt: Example of the sequencer widget